TheForwardDev/doc/en/fields/select.md

 <a name="options"></a>
 ## Options
-All *Choices.js* options are available for modification through *data attributes*:
+All *Choices.js* options are available for modification through *data attributes*.

 ```php
 use MoonShine\UI\Fields\Select;